to4ko/myconfig/README.md

   - D1 Mini TOF Distance and LD2410 Radar
   - BTF Adressable LED strip Controller (based on esp8265) flashed with ESPHome
   - not in use - ESP01 (deepsleep on 14500 LiOn batteries) air freshener (Deerma Aerosol Dispenser DEM-PX830)
-  - Tuya USB Micro Switch (2ea) - ESPHome firmware
+  - not in use - Tuya USB Micro Switch (2ea) - ESPHome firmware

 **Smart Speakers:**
   - not in use - Google Home Mini (5ea)